gvolpe/blog-comments/_posts/2019-08-22-functional-dependencies-and-type-families.md

 {% highlight haskell %}
 class Add a b where
-  type AddF a b :: *
+  type AddF a b :: Type
   add :: a -> b -> AddF a b

 instance Add Zero b where